ShawnJHL/Go/README.md

 testF := func (x int) int {

-	return 5
+	return x

 } (5)

-PASS A FUNCTION TO ANOTHER FUNCTION

-func testF2 (myFunc func(int) int) int {

-	return myFunc (5) + 1

-}

 ### FUNCTION CLOSURE
 ---
 A NESTED FUNCTION THAT REFERENCES VARIABLES FROM OUTSIDE AND IS BEING RETURNED (EX. sum)

-A FUNCTION CLOSURE IS USED WHEN A STATE/ENVIRONMENT MUST BE REMEMBERED
+A FUNCTION CLOSURE IS USED WHEN

+A STATE/ENVIRONMENT MUST BE REMEMBERED (EX. sum)

 -OR-

-A CLASS WITH A SINGLE METHOD
+CLASS WITH SINGLE METHOD

 func adder() func(int) int {